St. Louis Public Library

 The St. Louis Public Library is a municipal public library system in the city of St. Louis, Missouri.
-It operates sixteen locations, including the main Central Library location.
+It operates fifteen locations, including the main Central Library location.

 History

 In 1865, Ira Divoll, the superintendent of the St. Louis Public School system, created a subscription library in the public school library that would later evolve into the St. Louis Public Library.
 Divoll believed that a library should work in tandem with the public education system and offer citizens an opportunity for self-improvement and culture.

 In 1869, Divoll's subscription library moved to the Board of Education building.
 The library consisted of 4 staff members who offered reference services 12 hours a day.
 The library also encouraged children to visit, and had no age restrictions as did most libraries of the day.

 Due to rapid growth of the collection, which grew from 1,500 volumes in 1865 to 90,000 volumes by 1893, the library required more space.
 In 1893, the library moved into a new space on the top floors of the new Board of Education building.
 Also in 1893, the citizens of St. Louis voted to move the administration of the library to an independent board, supported by a property tax.
 This vote enabled the library to operate without subscription fees and be open to all St. Louis residents.

 The library occupied its space in the Board of Education building until 1909, as the Central Library was being constructed.
 The Board of Education building wasn't large enough to accommodate the library's growing collection.
 It was during this time that the library began its role as a lending library, allowing the public to ‘check out’ and take books home.

-In 1901, Andrew Carnegie made a large donation which was used for expansion, including the building which is currently the Central Library.
+In 1901, Andrew Carnegie donated $1,000,000 for the construction of six library locations: Central, Barr, Cabanne, Carondelet, Soulard, Divoll, and Carpenter.
+Of these six, all but Soulard and Divoll are still operating in their original locations.
 By this time the collection included 90,000 books.
+The Central Library, the system's main Carnegie library, was designed by Cass Gilbert, who won an architectural design competition in 1907; it was dedicated in 1912.
 By 1938 the collection included 900,000 items, and by 2014, 4.6 million items.